 As for shooting itself, try different angles – stick the camera out of the window and lift it high, then point down, or get it as low as you can to the ground (which is how I shot this one) – that makes the car look aggressive.
 You won’t always be able to see what you’re shooting, so just aim and pray, then review your shots to adjust.

-Compared to a static shot with multiple exposures, this will be a breeze, because we really just want to bring a bit more drama to the image (it already has a lot with motion).
+Compared to a static shot with multiple exposures, this will be a breeze.
+We really just want to bring a bit more drama to the image (it already has a lot with motion).
 Opening up the RAW image in Camera Raw, I’ll use the following settings to help brighten everything up and expose the intakes along the bottom of the car.

 - Exposure: +15